k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 This article describes the guidelines and instructions for creating a K2cloud's site - a K8s (kubernetes) cluster, ready for operation.

-While K2cloud K8s cluster deployment on cloud (fully-managed or self-hosted) is done using Teraform, based on each cloud provider K8s infrastructure, the on-prem K8s clsuter deployment is done by runing a script that is responsible for the preperations of all reuired infrasturcture componnents.
-This cab be considered as a kuberenetes in-a-box.
+While K2cloud K8s cluster deployment on cloud (fully-managed or self-hosted) is done using Teraform, based on each cloud provider K8s infrastructure, the on-prem K8s clsuter deployment is done by runing a script that is responsible for the preperations of all reuired infrasturcture components.
+This cab be considered as a kubernetes in-a-box.